 - They have managers who don’t understand Agility.

 Due to these scale-induced impediments, they’re not even going to succeed at single-team Scrum.
-Just teaching single-team Scrum (as rationalized by “You can’t scale what you can’t do”) hasn’t helped real organizations enough, opening the door to monstrous processes like SAFe and Scrum@Scale.
+Just teaching single-team Scrum in a vacuum (as rationalized by “You can’t scale what you can’t do”) hasn’t helped real organizations enough, opening the door to monstrous processes that try to fill in Scrum’s gaps.

 To be able to learn and adapt to reality (let’s call that Agility), organizations desperately need some of the scaly-ness removed.
 You can’t understand Scrum without realizing its implications for organizational design, both structure and policies.